School of Information Studies

 Coates Hall Memories

 The 2022-2023 academic year marks the 90th anniversary of the School’s ALA accreditation and the 40th anniversary of our move to Charles E. Coates Hall.
-While we prepares to move to George Peabody Hall in 2023, we look back at its long history at Louisiana State University and ask for your memories of Coates Hall.
+While we prepare to move to George Peabody Hall in 2023, we look back at its long history at LSU and ask for your memories of Coates Hall.

 SIS Alumna Locates Oldest Footage of Mardi Gras